Wolfr/sveltekit-jui/Technical notes.md

 * We use ITCSS to sort our CSS components

+* Sometimes, duplication is better than abstraction.
+To avoid tangling unrelated components, even if they share many similarities, code is duplicated (e.g. NavMenu vs SelectMenu)

 * We avoid using Svelte's style tag, so we can make use of consistent SCSS variables and have a way for variables to influence each other with a passthrough logic, something which CSS custom properties is not entirely ready for

 * When customizing this framework, I recommend throwing out all SCSS partials for components you do not use to minimize the final stylesheet